Biography

 “If the band was any tighter it would burst.”
 “This is one tightly rehearsed outfit, which may have something to do with the fact that they have been working together for many years and are masters of their respective crafts.”
 BWW Reviews

-Backsliders are an award-winning Australian band that have a history of over 30 years recording and touring the music festival circuit.
+Backsliders are an award-winning Australian band that have a 40-year history of recording and touring the music festival circuit.
 Their riff-based sound blends rural American blues with distinctly Australian lyrical and musical themes.

 The achievements, success and reviews over the band’s 30+ years tell it all.